Everest Base Camp Trek - 14 days

 - For your bags.

-Packing wisely can make a significant difference on this long trek to ABC, so focus on essentials and try to keep your load manageable.
+Packing wisely can make a significant difference on this long trek to Everest Base Camp, so focus on essentials and try to keep your load manageable.
 Safe travels!

 What is the best time to go on the Everest Base Camp 14-day trek?